PatrickGreen93/PatrickGreen93.github.io/resume.md

 Current - 2019

--   Focused on selection, retention, and psychometrics.
+-   Focused on developing assessments and psychometrics.
--   Dissertation on situational judgment test for selecting project managers.
+-   Dissertation on methodology for scoring a rank-order situational judgement test.

 ### B.A., Psychological Sciences